livejs/JSConf-Budapest-2017/README.md

 # Thank you

 * [Szabolcs Toth](https://twitter.com/_Nec) for inviting us to JSConf Budapest and helping us with everything we needed
-* [Feli](https://twitter.com/kotzendekrabbe) for managing flights, accommodation and everything inbetween
+* [Felicitas Kugland](https://twitter.com/kotzendekrabbe) for managing flights, accommodation and everything inbetween
 * [SinnerSchrader](https://twitter.com/sinnerschrader) for sponsoring flights and accomodation

 # Sponsor